Fishing & Aquaculture

 The Moray Firth supports mackerel, herring, cod and haddock, flatfish, rays and sharks.
 The firth is the most important plaice spawning ground in the North Sea.
 It is also an important nursery area for herring.
 The fishery of Norway lobster is now of particular importance.
 Other commercial species include squid, scallops, crabs and lobster.

 A study of the waters off Culbin Sands observed that many species such as flatfish and bottom feeders like the cod family move out to the sea in autumn and return every summer in the breeding season.
-Other fish – such as goby and stickleback – remain all year round, alongside shrimps, shore and hermit crabs.

 The Marine Scotland Inshore Fisheries Strategy 2015 outlines the vision to support the development of a more sustainable, profitable and well-managed inshore fisheries sector in Scotland.
 Marine Scotland aim to do this by modernising the management of our inshore fisheries in Scotland and reaping long-term sustainable rewards for the inshore sector, the marine environment and our coastal communities.